- Case Western Reserve University, Cleveland, Ohio - MD

 - University of Michigan - Fellowship in Rheumatology

 - University of Wisconsin-Madison - MS, Clinical Investigation

-Dr. McCoy’s clinical interests include Sjögren’s syndrome, rheumatoid arthritis, psoriasis, auto-immune disorders, post-Lyme disease syndrome, and lupus (systemic lupus erythematosus).
+Dr. McCoy’s clinical interests include Sjögren’s syndrome, rheumatoid arthritis, psoriasis, auto-immune disorders, and lupus (systemic lupus erythematosus).
 She has completed advanced training in diagnostic ultrasound from the Ultrasound School of North American Rheumatologists (USSONAR).